 How to submit

 We accept all forms of writing: fiction, non-fiction and poetry, as well as everything in between.
 You can submit for our most recent theme through our online submission form.

-- Please state the monthly theme in the subject line, along with the title and your author name, and attach your contribution as a Word or Google document (PDFs won’t be accepted)
+- Please state the monthly theme in the title of your submission, along with the title and your author name.

 All pieces must adhere to the following:

 - Your submission must be of your own work.

 - The title of the submitted piece must not be the same as the theme name.

 - Please use UK spelling throughout and format your piece using single quotation marks for speech.

 - We cannot accept any piece of writing that exceeds 2,000 words